 Museum of Geosciences at Virginia Tech

 Students at Virginia Tech have the opportunity to gain museum and outreach experience developing exhibits and teaching tools through our Museum of Geosciences.
 We encourage development of temporary exhibits to showcase current research among our faculty and students.
 Interested in getting involved?
-Contact Dr. Tracy, Museum Director, or Llyn Sharp, Outreach Coordinator, to learn what you can do!
+Contact Llyn Sharp, Museum Outreach Coordinator, to learn what you can do!

 Virginia Museum of Natural History

 The Virginia Museum of Natural History is a fabulous museum about two hours southeast of Blacksburg.
 They are dedicated to research and collections as related to the commonwealth, and they have a strong and active presence in paleontology.
 Follow their work here.
 We encourage our students to develop connections with the researchers and the collections at VMNH in order to foster collaboration and interdisciplinary research programs.

 The Paleobiology & Geobiology Research Group at Virginia Tech has strong connections with Petrified Forest National Park.
 Both Dr. Nesbitt and Dr. Stocker have done several research projects based on Triassic fossils from PEFO, and Dr. Stocker has a history working in Resource Management at the Park.
 We are working to develop a multi-week program in conjunction with Petrified Forest National Park and The University of Texas at Austin that will give VT students experience in paleobiological and geobiological research, from geological mapping projects to vertebrate fossil collection, from histology studies to public dissemination of research conducted within the park.
 Interested and motivated students should contact Dr. Nesbitt or Dr. Stocker for more information about this exciting partnership!